 The main focus of this guide is the taxation of professional sports players and clubs and not amateur players and clubs.
 Additionally, the guide focuses on South African resident players and clubs, and not on foreign athletes, but the position of visiting foreign professional players is touched upon.

-All guides, interpretation notes and binding general rulings referred to in this guide are available on the SARS website at www.sars.gov.za.
+All guides, interpretation notes and binding general rulings referred to in this guide are available on the SARS website.
+Unless indicated otherwise, the latest issue of these documents should be consulted.